The Yale Law Journal

-The Yale Law Journal (YLJ), known also as the Yale Law Review, is a student-run law review affiliated with the Yale Law School.
+The Yale Law Journal (YLJ) is a student-run law review affiliated with the Yale Law School.
 Published continuously since 1891, it is the most widely known of the eight law reviews published by students at Yale Law School.
-The journal is one of the most cited legal publications in the United States (with an impact factor of 5.000) and usually generates the highest number of citations per published article.
+The journal is one of the most cited legal publications in the United States (with an impact factor of 5.000) and is in the top four for the number of citations per published article.

 The journal, which is published eight times per year, contains articles, essays, features, and book reviews by professional legal scholars as well as student-written notes and comments.
 It is edited entirely by students.
 The journal has an online companion, the Yale Law Journal Forum, which features shorter pieces and responses from scholars, practitioners, and policymakers.

 The Yale Law Journal, in conjunction with the Harvard Law Review, the Columbia Law Review, and the University of Pennsylvania Law Review, publishes The Bluebook: A Uniform System of Citation, the most widely followed authority for legal citation formats in the United States.

-Admissions

-The journal holds a two-part admissions competition each spring, consisting of a "source and citation exam" followed by a traditional writing competition, as well as a recently added diversity statement that is worth 20% of the admissions scoring.
-Students may also join the staff if they publish a note in the Journal.